matzieq/sparky/README.md

 #### `btn(key) -> boolean`

 Returns the boolean state of button no. `key`.
-Instead of using numbers, you can pass one of predefined constants provided by JBox:
+Instead of using numbers, you can pass one of predefined constants provided by Sparky:

 - `BTN_LEFT = 0`
 - `BTN_UP = 1`